goreleaser/goreleaser/www/content/install.md

 ## Running with Docker

-You can use Docker to do simple releases.
-Currently, the provided docker image does not provide support for snapcraft.
+You can also use it within a Docker container.
+To do that, you'll need to execute something more-or-less like the following:

 ```sh
 $ docker run --rm --privileged \